Restoration Recovery outpatient addiction treatment logo

 What insurance do you accept in Georgia?

-We accept Georgia Medicaid (Amerigroup Community Care, Peach State Health Plan, and CareSource), BlueCross BlueShield, Cigna, Aetna, Ambetter, UnitedHealthcare, Tricare, and most major commercial plans.
+We accept Georgia Medicaid through the Georgia Families managed care program, BlueCross BlueShield, Cigna, Aetna, Ambetter, UnitedHealthcare, Tricare, and most major commercial plans.
 Most patients pay little to nothing out of pocket for MAT.
-Verify your coverage or call us before your first visit.
+The Georgia Medicaid CMO lineup is in transition in 2026 — verify your coverage or call us before your first visit so we can verify your specific plan.

 Do you accept Georgia Medicaid?

 Yes.
-We accept all three Georgia Medicaid Care Management Organizations — Amerigroup Community Care, Peach State Health Plan, and CareSource — for outpatient MAT, counseling, and hepatitis C treatment.
+We are an in-network Georgia Medicaid provider through the Georgia Families managed care program for outpatient MAT, counseling, and hepatitis C treatment.
+The Georgia Medicaid CMO lineup is in transition in 2026 — call us before scheduling and we'll verify your specific plan is in-network.
 Most Georgia Medicaid patients pay little to nothing out of pocket.
 Because Ringgold is our only Georgia clinic, in-state Medicaid coverage here works without the out-of-network questions that come with crossing the state line for care.

 Should I come to Ringgold or Chattanooga?